PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

   caption: "Number of challenges solved over time",
 ) <ai_vs_hum_progression> #tododmv[Do we need the median line?]#todoap[Two similar lines may paint a cleaner picture on first look than a bunch of different lines.
 Is that helpful?]

-The incredible speed of top human teams surprised us, so we reached out to the 5 top human teams for comments.
-According to the participants, they were able to crack CTFs so fast, because they are professional CTF players and know all the common techniques to solve them.
-One participant told us that he was "playing on a couple of internationally-ranked teams with years of experience".
+The exceptional speed of human teams surprised us, so we reached out to the 5 top human teams for comments.
+According to the participants, they were able to crack the challenges so fast, because they are professional CTF players and are familiar with all the common techniques to solve them.
+One participant, for example, shared that he was "playing on a couple of internationally-ranked teams with years of experience".

 // TODO: add appendix showcasing "average human team speed" to highlight the exceptionalism of the top teams